EMBA FILAO, LE MORNE

-The Dodo Trail XTREME starts at the foot of Le Morne Brabant.
-The finish line is at the Riverland Sports Centre in Tamarin.
-Le Morne peninsula is known for Le Morne Brabant, the majestic mountain classified as a UNESCO World Heritage site on the basis of its historical and cultural importance.
+The first stage starts at the foot of Le Morne Brabant, the majestic mountain classified as a UNESCO World Heritage site based on its historical and cultural importance.

-At this time of year, the first hour of the race will take place in the dark.
-Runners will need to make use of their headlamps.
-The first km is done on a sandy flat 4x4 road for warming up, before reaching the slopes of the majestic Le Morne Brabant mountain, where runners will go for their first ascent.
-The 4x4 road will lead you to 250m of altitude, before running down the mountain towards the north, on a single track trail.
+At this time of year, the race starts in the dark.
+Runners will need headlamps.
+The first kilometres are on a sandy flat 4x4 road to warm up before reaching the slopes of the majestic Le Morne Brabant mountain — the first ascent of the race.
+The 4x4 road leads to 250 m of altitude before running down the mountain, towards the north, on a single-track trail.

 The participants will then enter a vast deer hunting ground, the first of several private properties they will cross in the southwest.
-This part of the race is done on hilly 4x4 trails, as the west coast panorama will start to be lightened by the rising sun.
+This part of the race is done on hilly 4x4 trails as the west coast panorama starts to be illuminated by the rising sun.

-Participants will then enter a second private property, Le Petit Morne, for their second ascent of 250m of positive elevation, before reaching the first refreshment point after 9km of effort.
-From there, participants will have a fabulous view of île aux Bénitiers and the crystal-clear lagoon that surrounds it.
+Participants will then enter a second private property, Le Petit Morne, for their second ascent of 250 m of positive elevation, before reaching the first refreshment point (RP 1) after 10 km of effort.
+From there, participants will enjoy a fantastic view over île aux Bénitiers and the crystal-clear lagoon that surrounds it.

-Runners will then need to negotiate a technical and uneven single track, before reaching a 4x4 trail, entering into the private estate of Ebony Forest, a sanctuary for the native fauna and flora
+Runners will then need to deal with a technical and uneven single track, before reaching a 4x4 trail, entering the private estate of Ebony Forest, a sanctuary for the native fauna and flora.

 A single track then follows the mountain’s edge, which can be very muddy at times, towards Grand Piton, some 700 m further along.
-It then winds its way to the Black River Gorges before reaching the forest and the third water table (PK3) at 22 km.
+It then winds its way to the Black River Gorges before reaching the forest and the third water table (RP 3) at 24 km.

 A 4×4 track then climbs continuously over the next 5 km to an elevation of 600 m, through Plateau Remousse and Camphrier.
-Trailers will then enter a single track called “Brisée le Roi’’, a rustic muddy and rocky path, the most technical descent of the race.
-After reaching the river, runners will have an ascent of 400m of positive elevation to reach a 4x4 path.
-After 3km on the 4x4 trail, trailers will then reach the flat Macchabée section of the race and will keep left towards Macchabée Kiosk and the 32 km mark, where a fourth water station will be located (PK 4).
+Trail runners will then run on a mostly flat section, before entering Mare aux Joncs track, a rustic muddy and rocky path.
+After 500km on the 4x4 trail, trail runners will then reach the flat Macchabée section of the race and will keep left towards Macchabée Kiosk and the 34 km mark, where a fourth water station will be located (RP 4).

 From this vantage point, the entire west coast of the island is visible.
-Trailers will need to stay focused as they reach the Zepol track, which descends at an incline of over 30%.
+Trail runners will need to stay focused as they reach the Zepol track, which descends at an incline of over 30%.
 The trail then slopes back down to the Black River Gorges.
-After 200 m, trailers will Filwil track, then will follow a rocky and technical path down to a river where runners will climb a stile and enter the Matala hunting ground.
+After 200 m, trail runners will Filwil track, then will follow a rocky and technical path down to a river where runners will climb a stile and enter the Matala hunting ground.

 The trail crosses the private estate known as St. Martin up to the race’s final peak: la Tourelle de Tamarin at 548 m of altitude.
 From the top, the view and scenery are amazing: Black River Bay, Tamarin Bay, le Morne Brabant on one side, and Yemen and the High Grounds on the other!
 The track down to the finish line is highly technical.
-It involves a descent of the entire mountain face, through a number of steep, dusty and rocky sections.
+It involves a descent of the entire mountain face, through several steep, dusty, and rocky sections.

-Once trailers have reached the foot of the mountain once more, they will follow the track through a wooded area, heading towards the Tamarin River, then run along the Tamarin Bridge before crossing the finish line at the Riverland Sports Centre.
+Once trail runners have reached the foot of the mountain once more, they will follow the track through a wooded area, head towards the Tamarin River, and then run along the Tamarin Bridge before crossing the finish line at Riverland Mauritius.